 We ensure our effectiveness through regular pupil and parent questionnaires that provide opportunity for pupils to provide feedback in relation to pupil well-being.
 There is no evidence of discrimination and inequality.
 On the issue of bullying the school has a robust anti-bullying policy and rigorous procedure for reporting and dealing with any incidents; parents agree this matter is dealt with well by the school. (see parent questionnaire, racial incident file - racial incidents this year = 0; 2 bullying incidents this year =) Exclusion 0

-Our school attracts pupils from different racial backgrounds mainly of mixed race heritage (6.9%) which is celebrated in school by: regular cultural assemblies; Inter faith visitors in RE & PSHCE; established international link with a school in India; lessons and fund raising events for charity; extra family support from our family support worker specifically focussed on this minority group and on-going display(s) celebrating diversity.
+Our school attracts pupils from different racial and cultural backgrounds mainly of mixed race heritage (6.9%) which is celebrated in school by: regular cultural assemblies; Inter faith visitors in RE & PSHCE; established international link with a school in India; lessons and fund raising events for charity; extra family support from our family support worker, specifically focussed on this minority group and on-going display(s) celebrating diversity.

-Our inclusion demonstrates excellent provision for EAL and NS ( NON ENGLISH Speakers) pupils and ensures on-going tracking of appropriate levels of support through the school assessment system and the enhanced provision systems where appropriate.
+Our inclusive cultural planning withing our curriculum demonstrates excellent provision for EAL and NS ( Non English

+) pupils and ensures on-going tracking of appropriate levels of support through the school assessment system and the enhanced provision systems where appropriate.

 (See school tracking systems & analysis,